Some people get Part A & Part B automatically

 You don’t need to sign up for Medicare each year.
 However, each year you’ll have a chance to review your coverage and change plans.

-Don't want Part B?
+What if I don't want Part B?

 If your Medicare hasn’t started yet, there are 2 ways to drop Part B: